NikkiKoole/nikkikoole.github.io/content/makes/this-website.md

 **This website**

 So I've been building this website, the one you are looking at **right now**.
-It's all completely static but I felt like that.
+It's all completely static, but I felt like that.

-Offcourse as soon as I decided to build a static website, I've looked at some of the options out there, there are just way too many ;) and all of them have something about them I odn't like.
+Off course as soon as I decided to build a static website, I've looked at some of the options out there, there are just way too many ;) and all of them have something about them I don't like.
 So I ended up making my own.

 ![xkcs](https://imgs.xkcd.com/comics/standards_2x.png)